 Are you one of the lucky souls planning a trip to Europe this summer?
-This list of 10 packing tips for Europe will get you started on the right foot!
+If so, I bet you’re already thinking about packing for Europe.
+This list of 10 tips will get you started on the right foot!

 1. The First step when it comes to packing for Europe?